 Old Postcards and Photographs – we have built up a huge collection of postcards and photographs of old Sandy, and are always on the look-out for more.
 Samples from our collection are displayed several times a year at our local exhibitions, and are used to illustrate our magazine SHRUB.

 Photographing Changing Sandy – we try to photograph changes in Sandy as they occur, so that a record is kept of how things looked before new developments and refurbishments take place.
-Currently we have no designated photographer, so a new volunteer would be very welcome.

 Then and Now Photograph Sets – Our magazine SHRUB has a regular feature showing then and now shots from the same spot.
 Examples include Faynes Corner, London Road in Girtford, Sandy Fire Station, Sandy Mill, and Sandy Town Centre.